 So I had an IT support call from my office mate (aka my husband) the other day, and it had me a bit stumped until I started clicking some buttons and found the answer to his query. 😉

-He had a Word file that had track changes enabled and he wanted to save/print the document as a PDF file with a marker in the margin to where the changes were.
+He had a Word file that had track changes enabled, and he wanted to save/print the document as a PDF file with a marker in the margin to where the changes were.
 I believe that's referred to as a Simple Markup.

-The answer lives in this little arrow:
+The answer lies in this little arrow: